CDU-HIT238/slides/week3/index.md

 ![Sprints from PhyAR exercises](images/physar-sprints.png)

 Note:
 While the MVPs are not explicitly specified this project started developing a satellite exercise first as an interactive model, then as a web page.
 Then after it was developed and tested a plane was model developed and then an AR experience was developed.
-This was continued for a more complecated diver activity
+This was continued for a more complicated diver activity

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->